 All new students entering the Psychology undergraduate program are required to attend an information meeting prior to registration.
 Students who have been accepted into a Bachelor of Science program in Psychology must attend one of these meetings.
-Newly admitted students from CEGEPs should attend the information session on Wednesday, June 15 at 10:00 a.m. in room N2/2 in the Stewart Biology Building.
-There will be an identical information session on Tuesday, August 30 at 11:00 a.m. in room N2/2 in the Stewart Biology Building for all other students and for any CEGEP students who could not attend the earlier meeting.
+Newly admitted students from CEGEPs should attend the information session in June.
+There will be an identical information session in August for all other students and for any CEGEP students who could not attend the earlier meeting.
+Please check the Psychology Department website for the specific dates at: www.psych.mcgill.ca/ugrad/ugradm.htm.
 Students accepted into a Bachelor of Arts program must attend a different information meeting.
 (For details, see Programs, Courses and University Regulations > Faculties & Schools > Faculty of Arts > Undergraduate > Academic Programs > Psychology (PSYC).)
 At this meeting, Paola Carvajal, the Academic Adviser, will explain the requirements of the Department's programs.
 Incoming students will have an opportunity to ask questions and receive advice on how to plan their courses.
 After this meeting, students will make appointments for individual advising sessions and fill out their Study Plan form for registration.

 Entering students must bring their letter of acceptance and a copy of their collegial transcript(s).
 They will also need access to this publication and a preliminary Class Schedule before their individual advising session.
 Students will also find the Psychology Department Handbook helpful.
 It contains more detailed descriptions of Psychology courses and provides guidelines for how students might pursue particular areas of interest.
 The handbook is available on the Department website: www.psych.mcgill.ca/ugrad/ugradm.htm.